South Bend Airport station: Bus

-Proposed replacement
+Planned replacement

 There is a possibility that the station may be relocated or replaced.
 The current route that carries the South Shore Line to its existing station is considered slow and circuitous.
 The top contending locations for a new location are the west side of the airport and the city's downtown.
+By 2024, plans for a new easement into the west side of the airport were advanced, which include a new station and a reduction of NICTD's yearly payments to the airport authority.
+The new route is expected to reduce travel times up to 15 minutes, with construction planned for 2026–2027.